 - Easy online application: You can sync with external accounts and complete the entire application process online without submitting any loan paperwork.

-- Easy on the fees: There are no origination fees, no fees for paying off your loan early, and no fees for late payments.
+- Easy on the fees: You have the option to add an origination fee between 0% – 3% to fixed-rate loans to reduce the rate and monthly payment offers.
+Otherwise, there are no fees for paying off your loan early, and no fees for late payments.

 - Not established: Figure is primarily a home equity and mortgage lender and new to student loans.
 It’s not clear how it will perform in this space; it may need time to work out kinks.